MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **No Fully-Fledged or Micro Object-Relational Mappers (ORMs)**

-Preferring plain SQL for database interactions, avoiding ORMs (such as Entity Framework Core) and micro-ORMs.
+Avoid ORMs and micro-ORMs (such as Entity Framework Core) in favour of plain SQL.
+All database interactions must be strictly parameterised — SQL injection is unacceptable.

 **Vanilla SQL and SQL Type Providers**

 Exercise caution when using SQL Type Providers.
-While they offer excellent compile-time safety, they can significantly increase compilation times or hit schema-mapping limitations when used against large, complex enterprise databases (consider using vanilla SQL instead).
+While they offer excellent compile-time safety, they can significantly increase compilation times or hit schema-mapping limitations when used against large, complex enterprise databases (consider using vanilla SQL instead - ready-made templates are here: https://github.com/MiroslavHustak/Excel_JSON_XML_To_DB).

 **Type Providers for Non-Database Scenarios**